Best ERP for Midsize Companies Shortlist

 - Scalability and Flexibility: Most ERP platforms are modular, allowing companies to implement features as needed.
 This scalability ensures that the ERP system can grow with the business, adding new modules as requirements evolve.

-- Supply Chain Management: ERP systems provide tools for managing the supply chain, including inventory management, order processing, and logistics.
+- Supply Chain Management: ERP systems provide tools for managing the supply chain, including inventory management, order processing, and logistics processes.
 This ensures that products are delivered on time and inventory levels are optimized.

 - Human Resource Management: Features like payroll, performance, and workforce management are essential for managing employee data and improving HR processes.
 This helps maintain a satisfied and productive workforce.